-Lydia was awarded first class honours for a 4-year BSc in Psychology at the University of Bath in 2006, including a one year academic placement in neuropsychiatry at Hunter New England Mental Health in Newcastle, Australia.
-On graduation, Lydia worked as a rehabilitation assistant for Headway, a brain injury organisation.
-In 2007/8 she undertook an MSc in Health Psychology at the University of London (KCL and UCL) for which she was awarded a distinction.
-Lydia secured funding for this Master’s with a scholarship awarded by the Medical Research Council.
-Lydia worked as a research assistant in the Department of Epidemiology and Public Health at UCL for a year following the completion of her MSc.
-In 2009 she was awarded a studentship from the British Heart Foundation for the PhD research project.
-The aim of her PhD was to examine the effect of biological processes involved in recovery from cardiac surgery using a longitudinal design.
+Lydia is a Senior Lecturer in Psychology at the University of Surrey, within the DClinPsy programme.
+She holds a BSc in Psychology from the University of Bath, an MSc in Health Psychology from the University of London (KCL and UCL) and a PhD in Psychobiology from UCL.
+The aim of her PhD was to examine the effect of biological processes involved in psychological recovery from cardiac surgery using a longitudinal design.
 Having completed her PhD in 2012, she gained a fellowship under the ESRC Future Leader scheme allowing her to investigate the psychobiology of depression across multiple physical illnesses.
-She has recently joined Dr Amitava Banerjee’s team at UCL to work on a mixed methods project to investigate barriers to uptake of digital interventions among ethnic minority cardiometabolic disease patients.
-Her research interests include depression, anxiety, mental health, wellbeing, stress, long-term conditions, chronic illness, diabetes, coronary heart diseases, multimorbidity, psychobiology, epidemiology, laboratory stress studies.
+She joined the University of Surrey in 2022.
+Her research interests include depression, anxiety, mental health, wellbeing, stress, long-term conditions, diabetes, coronary heart diseases, multimorbidity, psychobiology, epidemiology, and laboratory stress studies.

 Lydia Poole reviews a recent randomised controlled trial evaluating group metacognitive therapy for depression and anxiety in cardiac patients.[read the full story...]